Sharp phase transitions in high-dimensional changepoint detection: Connections to related works

 In the high-dimensional changepoint detection problem studied by \cite{liu2021minimax}, the signal size of the matrix $\theta \in \R^{p \times n}$ is defined as a normalized mean shift at the changepoint location.
 This formulation results in a critical radius

 that can be compared to (\ref{collier}).
 The two critical radii are nearly identical when the problem dimension $p$ in (\ref{collier}) is replaced by $p\log \log (8n)$.
-The additive iterated logarithmic term in the sparse regime arises from the difficulty of the one dimensional changepoint detection problem $p=s=1$, which has critical radius:
+The additive iterated logarithmic term in the sparse regime arises from the one dimensional changepoint detection problem $p=s=1$, which has critical radius:

-\citep{arias2011detection,gao2020estimation}.
-In other words, the sparse high dimensional changepoint problem is at least as difficult as the one-dimensional changepoint problem, and at least as difficult as the sparse normal means problem (with inflated problem dimension $p\log\log (8n)$).
+(\cite{arias2011detection,gao2020estimation}).
+In other words, the sparse high dimensional changepoint problem is at least as difficult as the one-dimensional changepoint problem, and at least as difficult as the sparse normal means problem with an inflated problem dimension $p\log\log(8n)$.
+We comment on this inflation factor and its role in comparing $\rho^*(a,\beta)_{\rm 1-side}^2$ to the formula of \cite{donoho2004higher} in the next section.